Neural ensemble Kalman filter: Data assimilation for compressible flows with shocks: Numerical experiments with neural EnKF

 where $\mathbf{R}$ is a diagonal covariance matrix whose entries are given by $R_{kk} = \left(0.03\,[\mathsf{H}\bm{p}^*]_k + 10^{-3}\right)^2$.
 Consistent with the observation model, the predicted observations for each forecast ensemble member are

-Given the ensemble of neural-network parameters $\{\bm{\theta}_i^{\mathrm{f}}\}_{i=1}^{30}$, the corresponding predicted observations $\{\mathbf{y}_i^{\mathrm{f}}\}_{i=1}^{30}$, and the synthetic observation $\mathbf{d}$, the neural EnKF update is performed according to Eq.~\eqref{eq:neural-enkf-update}, after which the physical-space analysis ensemble is reconstructed following Eq.~\eqref{eq:reconstruction}.
+Given the ensemble of neural-network parameters $\{\bm{\theta}_i^{\mathrm{f}}\}_{i=1}^{30}$, the corresponding predicted observations $\{\mathbf{y}_i\}_{i=1}^{30}$, and the synthetic observation $\mathbf{d}$, the neural EnKF update is performed according to Eq.~\eqref{eq:neural-enkf-update}, after which the physical-space analysis ensemble is reconstructed following Eq.~\eqref{eq:reconstruction}.

 The neural EnKF also demonstrates robust DA performance in the 2D blast wave case, as illustrated in Figs.~\ref{fig:bw_p_analysis}--\ref{fig:bw_rho_analysis}, confirming its applicability to higher-dimensional shock-laden flows.
 Specifically, Fig.~\ref{fig:bw_p_analysis} shows the pressure fields over the full assimilation window, where the ensemble mean and the farthest ensemble member after each neural EnKF update are compared against the reference solution.
-Here, the farthest ensemble member denotes the last element in the nearest-neighbor chain constructed at the first DA step, representing the realization with the strongest initial structural deviation from the reference configuration.
+Here, the farthest ensemble member is defined in the same manner as in the Sod shock tube problem.
 Prior to the first DA update ($t = 4\times10^{-3}$), the forecast state exhibits noticeable uncertainty in the blast location and radius, leading to a smeared pressure discontinuity in the ensemble mean and a pronounced structural deviation in the farthest member.
 As a realization located at the edge of the ensemble distribution, this member provides a stringent test of the neural EnKF update.
 Following the first update, its pressure field undergoes substantial structural realignment, with the blast location and radius rapidly adjusted toward the reference solution, and the ensemble mean exhibits a similarly sharp correction.
 As DA proceeds, subsequent updates further refine both the ensemble mean and the farthest member while preserving the discontinuity structure.
 Through the final time, the pressure fields remain closely aligned with the reference evolution, without introducing spurious oscillations.

 Similarly, the velocity ($x$-component) and density fields, shown in Figs.~\ref{fig:bw_u_analysis} and~\ref{fig:bw_rho_analysis}, demonstrate effective structural correction after the first neural EnKF update.
 Although the ensemble mean remains slightly more diffused than the reference solution immediately after this initial update, the primary uncertainty in the discontinuity structure is substantially reduced.
 By the third DA step, both the ensemble mean and the farthest ensemble member become nearly indistinguishable from the reference solution.
 Subsequent updates provide only minor refinements while preserving the recovered discontinuity structure.